goldenhelix/pacbio-wdl-somatic/README.md

 ### Input Requirements

-The workflow expects PacBio HiFi unaligned BAM (uBAM) files in the input directory.
-Files should follow the naming pattern `*/*.bam` where the sample identifier is extracted from the filename.
-The workflow automatically pairs tumor and normal samples based on catalog information.
+The workflow expects PacBio HiFi unaligned BAM (uBAM) files organized in subdirectories within the input directory.
+The **sample identifier is extracted from the folder name** containing the BAM files, not from the BAM file names themselves.

+**Key points:**
+- Input structure: `SampleName/UnalignedReads.bam`
+- Multiple uBAM files per sample are supported (e.g., when reads are split across multiple files)
+- If multiple uBAM files are present in a sample folder, they will be aligned and merged together automatically
+- The names of the BAM files themselves do not matter
+- All output files will be named based on the containing folder name

+The workflow automatically pairs tumor and normal samples based on records in the SampleCatalog.

+For example, if a sample COL123 had a paired normal COL123-Blood, the sample COL123 should be added to the SampleCatalog with the "Tumor" field set to "Tumor", and the "Normal Sample" field set to "COL123-Blood".
+After alignment, samples are queried in the catalog with the following matching behavior:

+ - If a sample is marked as **"Tumor"** with a matched normal sample defined, it is processed as a tumor-normal pair for somatic variant calling with DeepSomatic
+ - If a sample is marked as **"Tumor"** with no matched normal sample defined, it is processed as tumor-only variant calling
+ - If a sample is not found in the catalog, it is processed as tumor-only variant calling
+ - If a sample is used as a matched normal for another tumor sample, it is not processed independently for variant calling

 ### Output Structure